patrickfox/a11ykit/README.md

 a11y_kit
 ===========

-A set of jQuery methods that empower modern accessibility.
+A set of jQuery tools that empower modern web accessibility.